Euro zone debt rallies as ECB eases collateral rules, Fed

 Testifying to U.S. lawmakers on Wednesday, Fed Chairman Ben Bernanke left the door open to changing plans to reduce monetary stimulus if the economy requires.

-The ECB said earlier in July it will keep interest rates at record lows for an extended period, and could also activate its bond-buying program if tensions rise.
-The ECB's year-old commitment to do "whatever it takes" to preserve the euro and its subsequent bond-buying pledge helped stabilize the crisis-hit currency zone.
+The ECB said earlier in July it will keep interest rates at record lows for an extended period, and could also activate its bond-buying programme if tensions rise.
+The ECB's year-old commitment to do "whatever it takes" to preserve the euro and its subsequent bond-buying pledge helped stabilise the crisis-hit currency zone.

 "The market, including Bunds, is generally bullish following Bernanke's testimony.
 Fears of tapering are even further in the background.
 We've seen some Spanish domestic accounts buying after the auction but volumes remain light," a trader said.